Overview for Students

 - Employment must be for at least 35 hours per week.

-- If your internship is "virtual," you must have regular supervision via phone, Skype, or in-person meetings.
+- If your internship is remote/virtual, you must have regular supervision via phone, Skype, or in-person meetings.

-- with a direct religious or partisan political affiliation
+- organizations with direct religious or partisan political affiliation

-- with a lobbying organization (or lobbying function within an organization)
+- lobbying organization (or lobbying function within an organization)

-- with the U.S. Department of Education or U.S. Department of Justice
+- U.S. Department of Education or U.S. Department of Justice

-- with an employer that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)
+- employing organization that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)

 All earnings are considered taxable income and must be paid through an established payroll system (i.e., on a weekly or bi-weekly basis, no cash payments, personal checks, stipends, or lump sum payments).
 Students must be paid by the employer and not through a temporary employment agency that "places" them with the employer, nor by a personal check of your supervisor.
 If your employer fails to withhold the appropriate State, Federal, and FICA taxes, you will be responsible for claiming your gross income from the job on your income tax return and the employer will forfeit the wage reimbursement.